cochran-at-niche/cs101/1_LifeInTheShell/README.md

 terminal, much like a gameboy emulator emulates a physical gameboy.

 A terminal is often referred to as a "tty", which is derived from the word "teletype".
-A terminal emulator is often referred to as "pts", which means "pseudo-terminal"
+A terminal emulator is often referred to as a "pty"/"pts", which means "pseudo-terminal".

 A shell is an interactive program whose input/output is typically provided/displayed via a terminal.